bhugoVilela/advent-of-code-2025/src/Day01.md

 module Day01 where
 ```

+### Parsing the Input

-I like to start with establishing a model and parsing the input.<br/><br/>
+I like to start by establishing a model and parsing the input.

-A List of Integers is a good way to model rotations, negative ints being left rotations.
+A `List` of `Integer`s is a natural way to model rotations.
+We'll use **positive integers** for right rotations and **negative integers** for left rotations.
+This makes the math simpler later—we can just add the rotation value to our current position.

 ```haskell
 parse :: String -> [Int]